nathanbraun/nathanbraun-com/content/moneydb.md

 checking account and sees a $142B balance that that number is in some database on Chase's servers (though it is).

-Instead, what I think means is that anytime you buy or sell something (steal or give), what you're really trading is *resources* (including your own labor).
+Instead, what I think means is that anytime you buy or sell something (or steal, or give), what you're really trading is *resources*.
 Money (really prices) is information on these resources relative worth.

 So right now in February 2023, the idea of money as information allows me to say one bushel of wheat ($8.61) is worth 2.7 gallons of gas (at $3.15 per